top of page

 Once you’ve completed the training session, you’ll be ready to work with a learner from our program!
 We match tutors and learners together based on mutual interests and personal time schedules.

-The volunteer position requires a 2-hour time commitment per week for a minimum of 6 months.
+6 months.
 Tutoring sessions are held onsite, and we provide all resources including computers.
 You can work together longer if you choose, but that is our initial required commitment from both the tutor and learner.

 Various activities tutor-learner pairs have achieved together: